Training Overhaul (Part 2): June and July 2024 Training Log

 Next phases of training.
 Now that I built my VO2 max, ameliorated my strength, and improved my speed, I want to slowly increase my weekly running mileage back to 120KM/week or so.
 I also want to run longer morning runs from 12KM to 15KM.
 I also want to augment my biking and swimming volume.
 I’m excited about this next phase.

-IG: @tskolz for daily training updates
+IG: @hybridacademic for daily training log

 All views expressed in this blog are my own and do not constitute any form of medical, nutritional, physiotherapy, or other type of advice.